Skip to content

 To see the metrics for any function, simply hover your mouse of the line defining the function and the Sourcery metrics will pop up.
 Each metric will have a numeric score, along with a quick qualitative guide ranging from bad to excellent.

-Sourcery's Quality Metrics in PyCharm
+Sourcery's Quality Metrics in JetBrains

 Sourcery will also automatically flag functions with too low of an overall quality score.
 By default this is set for functions with a quality score under 25%, but you can adjust this threshold.